-- For the Bachelor’s course, normally applicants are required to have completed Year 12 or a Diploma course and attained IELTS 7.0.
+- For the Bachelor’s course of Veterinary Science, normally applicants are required to have completed Year 12 or a Diploma course and attained IELTS 7.0.
 Many universities also require students to take the following Year 12 subjects: English, Mathematics, Chemistry and one of Physics or Biology.

-- For the Master’s course, normally applicants are required to have completed a Bachelor’s degree and attained IELTS 6.5.
-Additionally, students are required to have a relevant Bachelor’s degree.
+- For the Master’s course, normally applicants are required to have completed a Bachelor’s degree and attained IELTS 7.0.
+Additionally, students are required to have a Bachelor’s degree relating to Veterinary Science.

-What courses might you study for your Veterinary Science degree in Australia?
+What majors might you study for your Veterinary Science degree in Australia?

 - Applied Animal Biology